Or

 Nothing.
 Just a bunch of random thoughts passing through the mind.

 Depending on our patience, in proportion to our sincerity, we wait.
 Then, underneath all the noise, there is a still, small voice.
-It usually says something you might find in a greeting card.

 Then it is gone.